thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 #### List

-List stores an array of values of heterogenous type.
+List stores multiple values of heterogenous type.
 Lists can have lists as elements.

 ```python
 i = [1,"Linux",3,"bash",[1,2,"sh"]]]